BertrandAreal/pg_build_win/README.txt

 Some of this will be automated later, but for now you must download the following required tools.
 Don't install them; see below for that.

+All these instructions assume you're on a 64-bit windows install.
+If you're on 32-bit, don't bother downloading the 64-bit installers and omit all steps that refer to them.
+These instructions and scripts are NOT TESTED on 32-bit windows, only on 64-bit Windows 7 and Windows Server 2008 R2.

+Download:

 * ActiveState TCL x64 and x86 from http://www.activestate.com/activetcl/downloads
 * ActiveState Perl x86 and x64 from http://www.activestate.com/activeperl/downloads